patroni/patroni/specs/dynamic_configuration.rst

 Patroni configuration should be stored in the DCS.
 There will be 3 types of configuration:

-- default configuraton set in Patroni
+- bootstrap configuraton set in Patroni
 	That should be applied during the initialization time and written to etcd.

 - startup configuration (also in patroni.yml).